dotnet/AspNetCore.Docs/aspnetcore/blazor/host-and-deploy/multiple-hosted-webassembly.md

 :::moniker-end

 > [!NOTE]
-> If the app requires additional MVC assets, such as a layout, styles, scripts, and imports, obtain them from an app created from the MVC project template.
+> The preceding `Index` view is a minimal example purely for demonstration purposes.
+If the app requires additional MVC assets, such as a layout, styles, scripts, and imports, obtain them from an app created from the MVC project template.
 For more information, see <xref:tutorials/first-mvc-app/start-mvc>.

 For more information on using the Razor components from either of the client apps in pages or views of the server app, see <xref:blazor/components/prerendering-and-integration?pivots=webassembly>.